Ushabtis of Yuya: CG 51035

 A "magical statuette" made of cedar, measuring 25.5 cm x 9 cm x 4.5 cm.
 Yuya is depicted in mummiform, tripartite wig with exposed ears and collar.
 The eyebrows and cosmetic lines are accuented in black ink, and polychromy is largely applied to the collar.
 It has cracks in the chest, three fractures in the wig and left shoulder, with additional damages from its robbery during the Egyptian Revolution in 2011.
-After its recovery in 2014, part of its beard and lower section was broken off, but a photo subsequently supplied by Mohamed Saleh, the museum's director from 1981-1987, showed the statuette repaired in 2021.
+After its recovery in 2014, part of its beard and lower section was broken off, but a photo subsequently supplied by Mohamed Saleh, the museum's director from 1981 to 1987, showed the statuette repaired in 2021.

 Unlike the ushabti spells on the other figurines, CG 51035 has Spell 151 of the Book of the Dead, normally found of magical bricks.
 The text is highlighted and painted in blue.
 The original discovery spot in situ in Yuya's burial chamber is difficult to ascertain due to the robberies that has occurred in it in the past.